rxqnx00/rxqnx00/README.md

 ## Hi there 👋

 My name is Ryan, and I am currently a **Statistics and Data Science Major** at **UCLA**.

-🔍 Interested in: Machine Learning, Data Science, Statistical Modeling
+🔎 Interested in: Machine Learning, Data Science, Statistica Modeling

 ---
 ## 🧰 Tech Stack

 **Languages:** Python • R  • SQL • Java

 ---
 ## 🏎️ Selected Projects